"I have removed all of the Bollywood remixes I had"

 This is because many people from Punjab and Haryana are also calling for a ban on Bollywood film screenings in their respective provinces.
 There is a good chance that this may happen.

 Bollywood films have a history of showcasing Punjabi storylines and characters.
 Udta Punjab (2016) is a contemporary example of this.

 But the big question is will the Indian farmers protest have a bearing on this?

 In the short term, it is possible that new films may not feature this element.
 It also depends on the outcome of the farmers protest and bills.

 However, it is hard to convince that this will be a permanent fixture.
 This is because, Punjabi expressions, humour, dialogues and characters offer something different or unique to a script

 Also, the audience has this natural liking for a bubbly Punjabi personality on screen.
 With many filmmakers being Punjabi and able to speak the language, the tradition cannot finish.

 Many male actors have also gone on to play characters, wearing Punjabi attire.
 This includes dressing up in kurta pyjamas and wearing turbans.

 Several questions come to mind.
 Will we stop seeing actors dressing as Punjabis in films?
 Will non-Punjabi actors refuse to wear the turban in films?
 This too has become a big discussion on Twitter.

-A furious Kiranjot Kaur Bhinder who supports the farmers feels only Punjabi actors should be able to play Punjabi roles.
+A furious Kiranjot Kaur Bhinder who supports the farmers protest feels only Punjabi actors should be able to play Punjabi roles.